DAB-Co/jam-mqtt/README.md

   - wrong api token

 - logout
-  - a new device has connected, logout from this device
+  - a new device has connected

 #### authorizePublish
 This is the only handler that will not have the messageId field as null since errors thrown are caused by that specific